dmytrovoytko/llm-bookclub/README.md

 This is my 3rd LLM project started during [LLM ZoomCamp](https://github.com/DataTalksClub/llm-zoomcamp)'24.

-LLM project AI 📖 Book Club should assist users in choosing next book to read and getting insights from other readers.
+LLM project AI  Book Club should assist users in choosing next book to read and getting insights from other readers.
 It should provide a chatbot-like interface to easily find answers based on book reviews without scrolling through Amazon pages.

 Thanks to LLM ZoomCamp for the reason to keep learning new cool tools!

 ## 🔢 Dataset

+I parsed Amazon bestsellers collections in 4 categories:
+- Business & Money
+- Health, Fitness & Dieting
+- Science & Math
+- Self-Help

-I parsed bestsellers collections in 4 categories and then used ETL scripts from my previous [Data Engineering project Amazon Reviews](https://github.com/dmytrovoytko/data-engineering-amazon-reviews) to extract the most helpful reviews from [Amazon Reviews'23` dataset](https://amazon-reviews-2023.github.io/).
+Then I used ETL scripts from my previous [Data Engineering project Amazon Reviews](https://github.com/dmytrovoytko/data-engineering-amazon-reviews) to extract the most helpful reviews from [Amazon Reviews'23` dataset](https://amazon-reviews-2023.github.io/).

+**Structure**:
+- id,
+- book metadata: asin, author, title, category, publication_year,
+- review data: rating, helpful_vote, text.

+Some surprises: for some bestsellers reviews with high "helpful" score are... all negative! while a lot of 5-star reviews with no or very low helpful score.
+Looks like I need to do some 'balancing' in such cases.

 ## :toolbox: Tech stack